+This work is a companion to \citet{vannah2024}, which introduced a wavelength-specific comparison (a $\djs$-wavelength density) between two spectra to search for biosignatures.
+The~difference in information content between an Earth-as-an-exoplanet spectrum and the spectrum of an exoplanet at a wavelength corresponding to a potential biosignature gas can indicate the likelihood that the planet hosts Earth-like life.
+Similarly, as~introduced in this work, the~total information content relative to Earth contained in a spectral window can indicate how Earth-like an exoplanet is.
+While the method introduced \mbox{in \citet{vannah2024}} can be used to search for specific gasses potentially associated with biosignatures, the~metric introduced here can be used to search for potentially habitable planets in a global ``Earth-like''~sense.

-\citet{Stephens2020} and other works cited therein showed that $\djs$ is sensitive to patterns in the data.
-The better the signal-to-noise ratio and the wavelength resolution of the spectrum, the more efficient the method is.
-In this work, we have shown that the method can pick up on information encoded in spectral absorption lines. $\djs$ gives a global value for a given spectrum, obtained by summing over all available normalized wavelengths.
-A wavelength-specific comparison between two spectra is also possible, using the $\djs$-density to zero in on certain chemicals associated with biotic activity, as we will show in a forthcoming work.
+\citet{Stephens2020} and other works cited therein show that $\djs$ is sensitive to patterns in the data.
+The~better the signal-to-noise ratio and the wavelength resolution of the spectrum, the~more efficient the method.
+This dependence is explored further in Appendix~\ref{sec:appendix}.
+Similar approaches using the information entropic content of a spectrum or a field have been shown to be effective in a wide variety of astrophysical, cosmological, and~high-energy physics scenarios: \citep{thakur2020configurational, bernardini2019, Gleiser2012, Gleiser2012a, Gleiser2013, Gleiser2018, bernardini2017, Stephens2020, braga2017} is an incomplete list.
+In~this work, we use $\djs$ similarly to identify syntactic (non-meaningful, or~non-semantic) information similarities between planetary~spectra.

-The generality of the information-based approach means that it can be used to identify specific exoplanet types, and that it can be rapidly automated by feeding different spectra for comparison.
-Of course, when searching for biosignatures, the focus is on comparisons between exoplanetary spectra and Earth's.
-One of the strengths of this approach is its independence from prior assumptions of what may make an atmosphere Earth-like. \citet{sandford2021planetary} adopted a similar strategy, demonstrating that patterns in the information of planetary systems can reveal the mass and radius of a missing planet without input physics.
-Similarly, we contend that the information content of exoplanet atmospheres as encoded in its modal fraction and $\djs$ can help identify exoplanets with potential habitability without the need for prior knowledge of a planet's physical properties.
-Indeed, with a large enough database, the information encoded in the spectrum will help elucidate some of these properties (assuming, of course, that the spectrum has sufficient resolution.)
+\citet{sandford2021planetary} adopt a similar strategy, demonstrating that patterns in the information of planetary systems can reveal the mass and radius of a missing planet without input physics.
+Similarly, we contend that the information content of exoplanet atmospheres as contained in its modal fraction and $\djs$ can help identify exoplanets with potential habitability without the need for prior knowledge of a planet's physical properties.
+Indeed, with~a large enough database, the~information encoded in the spectrum will help elucidate some of these properties.
+(Assuming, of~course, that the spectrum has sufficient resolution).